20 March 2019

-Earlier this month, Nicolas Ghesquière recreated the brightly-hued pipes of the Pompidou inside the Louvre in Paris for his autumn/winter 2019 womenswear show.
+In early March, Nicolas Ghesquière boldly recreated the brightly-hued pipes of the Pompidou inside the Louvre in Paris for his autumn/winter 2019 womenswear show.
 This week, the luxury fashion house brings French savoir-faire to a brutalist Grade II listed building in Knightsbridge, as Louis Vuitton reopens on Sloane Street.

-The newly designed boutique has been completely renovated to reveal the property’s original features, all soaring light and cantilevered concrete, tempered by swathes of signature tan and chocolate brown hues.
+The newly designed boutique has been completely renovated to reveal the property’s original features - all soaring light and cantilevered concrete - with swathes of signature tan and chocolate brown furnishings.
 An original skylight was uncovered during the build, flooding the premises with natural light.

 Behind a double-glass façade, leather goods and travel accessories draw you into the boutique, alongside watches and jewellery.
 Fragrance follows, which will soon include Vuitton’s first-ever unisex scent collection, Les Colognes, launching this April.

-The fact that Vuitton has so effortlessly made a home in this Brutalist, decidedly non-Vuitton building is reflective of the brand as a whole – one that easily adapts.
-Case in point: Virgil Abloh’s brightly coloured menswear collection the basement, which places a contemporary, streetwear spin on the French heritage brand.
+Vuitton's ability to make a home in this Brutalist, decidedly non-Vuitton building is reflective of the brand's ability to adapt and keep modern.
+Case in point: Virgil Abloh’s brightly coloured menswear collection in the basement, which places a contemporary, streetwear spin on the French heritage brand.
 Since Abloh’s appointment as artistic director of Louis Vuitton Menswear in 2018, the category’s success and has been insurmountable, steering the brand in a digitally-savvy direction, while still honouring the prestigious codes of the house.

 The Sloane Street boutique also houses a special Rare & Exceptional personalisation service, allowing clients to create bespoke pieces and customise red carpet gowns worn by Emma Stone, Julia Roberts and Chloë Moretz.
 This made-to-measure offering, previously only available in Paris, takes place in a private salon, where the Vuitton’s storied history as a trunkmaker-turned superbrand is reflected in the photographs and ephemera that hang on the wall.